swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 ![Processing flowchart](./images/workflow_diagram_simple.png)

-1. Start with fastq files
+1. Start with fastq files.
+(Or skip to step 3 with a counts matrix)
 2. CellRanger or starSOLO will align the reads to the genome, and make a table of the number of times each gene is counted per cell.
 3. Perform some basic QC on the counts matrix, and filter out ‘cells’ that have too little RNA counts or too much mitochondrial gene content
 4. Run some basic single cell analyses: Normalisation, PCA, UMAP, clustering and identify cluster markers